-As explained in the following strategy, the Children and Families Pathway has been through a period or restructure.
-We will continue to develop the Pathway and it will be under constant review to ensure it is fit for purpose.
+As explained in the following strategy, we will continue to develop the FaSO pathway and it will be under constant review to ensure it is fit for purpose.
 This strategy will be reviewed in 12 months and updated to incorporate the developments that occur in the year pending.